LAND JOURNAL

 Land use for one golfer if redeveloped could provide homes for 380 people

-Although it is often presented as a binary choice between fields or concrete, development in open space does not have to be a zero-sum game.
-There is no reason why, with a little creativity and imagination, we cannot find ways to improve public access, promote biodiversity, provide vital new social infrastructure, parkland, food production, leisure uses and new housing, while at the same time respecting the important contribution that open spaces make to the character of suburban London – or even enhance them.
+Although it is often presented as a binary choice between fields or concrete, development in open spaces does not have to be a zero-sum game.
+There is no reason why, with a little creativity and imagination, we cannot find ways to improve public access, promote biodiversity and provide vital new – or even enhance current – social infrastructure, parkland, food production, leisure spaces and housing, while at the same time respecting the important contribution that open spaces make to the character of suburban London.

-This could be achieved without a net loss of golfing capacity.
+This town structure could also be achieved without a net loss of golfing capacity.
 The intelligent consolidation of a single course could shorten some higher-par holes without reducing their total number, releasing much-needed land for other uses and improving the experience for time-poor players.

 Public golf course areas could provide homes for 140,000 people.
 If redeveloped, London golfers would still have 1,500 holes to play.
 There are further 74 golf courses within 5km of the outer edge of London.
 1,400ha of highly accessible zones.
 2,800ha free highly accessible zones left according to the London Plan

-The challenges facing London are myriad, and no single change will solve the current housing crisis.
-But failing to house those who need a decent place to live is not a result of factors outside our control, but a choice.
+The challenges facing London are myriad, and no single intervention will solve the current housing crisis once and for all.
+But failing to house those who need a decent place to live is not a result of factors outside our control – it is a choice.
 Access to decent housing is one of the most significant contributors to social and economic inequality.
-Perhaps more sophisticated thinking about the use of land in London is one way in which we might start to bridge this divide.

 Russell Curtis is founding director at RCKa